open-rsx/rsb-manual/specification-inter-transport-communication.rst

 .. note::

-   This description assumes that you have the :term:`Spread` :term:`transport` enabled and the TCP-based transport disabled.
-You can achieve this e.g. by changing your global configuration file to:
+   This description assumes that you have the :term:`Spread` :term:`transport` enabled and the TCP-based :term:`transport` disabled.
+You can achieve this by, for example, including the following fragment in a |project| :ref:`configuration file
+   <configuration-files>`:

    .. code-block:: ini